Chapter 7: The Thread Never Broke

 Acts 18:4

-"Every sabbath."
-Jews and Greeks.
-Both groups.
-The Sabbath wasn't only for Jews; Gentile converts were taught to observe it.
+"Every sabbath," with Jews and Greeks: both groups heard him.
+The Sabbath wasn’t only for Jews; Gentile converts were taught to observe it.

-The book of Acts records at least 84 Sabbaths kept by Paul and the apostles.
+The Book of Acts records at least eighty-four Sabbaths kept by Paul and the apostles.
 Acts never records them meeting on Sunday for worship or says the Sabbath changed to the first day.

 The apostolic church was a Sabbath-keeping church.